jeffreysilver/slowcovid-lambdas/docs/dialog.md

 The Dialog Context accepts **commands** and produces **events**.
 A command is a request to do something and an event is a record that something has occurred.
 Commands are written into a kinesis stream and processed in order.
 Events are written to a DynamoDB table that feeds a DynamoDB stream.

-There are three commands:
+ There are three types of commands:

-* Process SMS Message (triggered by the SMS context).
+* `INBOUND_SMS`: Process an inbound SMS message.
+Enqueued by the SMS context.
-* Trigger reminder to complete a drill (triggered from within the Drill Progress context).
+* `START_DRILL`: Start a specific user on a new specific drill.
+Enqueued by the Drill Progress context.
-* Trigger drill start (triggered from within the Drill Progress context).
+* `TRIGGER_REMINDER`: Remind a user to continue working on a stalled drill.
+Enqueued by the Drill Progress context.

 The Dialog Context produces zero or more events in response to each command.
 The events are